-In this Amendment No. 1, we have restated our previously-issued consolidated financial statements and related disclosures for the quarter ended March 31, 2010 to reclassify warrants that we issued in February 2010, based on a reassessment of the applicable accounting guidance.
-We are also making corresponding amendments to the following sections of MD&A: Results of Operations (first sentence, "Change in Fair Value of Common Stock Warrant Liability,") and Liquidity and Capital Resources - Cash Flows - Cash Flows Used in Operating Activities.
+In this Amendment No. 1, we have restated our previously-issued consolidated financial statements and related disclosures for the quarter ended March 31, 2010 to reclassify warrants that we issued in February 2010, based on a reassessment of the applicable accounting [guidelines] and classification.
+We are also making corresponding amendments to the following sections of MD&A: Results of Operations (first sentence) and Liquidity and Capital Resources - Cash Flows - Cash Flows Used in Operating Activities.